doselect/boto3/docs/source/guide/ses-template.rst

 * Remove an email template using `delete_template() <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ses.html#SES.Client.delete_template>`_.
 * Send a templated email using `send_templated_email() <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ses.html#SES.Client.send_templated_email>`_.

-Prerequisite tasks
+Prerequisite Tasks
 ==================

 To set up and run this example, you must first complete these tasks:

 * Configure your AWS credentials, as described in :doc:`quickstart`.

-Create an email template
+Create an Email Template
 ========================

 To create a template to send personalized email messages, use the